-Common Law Divorce Lawyer in Houston
+Houston Common Law Divorce Lawyer

 Texas is one of only nine states and the District of Columbia that fully recognizes common law marriages.
 Each one of the states has its own requirements for the marriage to be considered valid.
 If the requirements are met, then the common law marriage has the same effect as if the couple had actually gotten a marriage certificate and been married in an official matrimonial ceremony.
-That means that even if you were never officially married, you might still have to get a divorce when you break up with your partner in Texas.
+That means that, even if you were never officially married, you might still have to get a divorce when you break up with your common law partner in Texas.

-What Makes a Common Law Marriage Valid in Texas?
+What Is Common Law Marriage in Texas?

 Texas Family Code, Section 2.401, refers to an “Informal Marriage” and will recognize a common law marriage even if no declaration of marriage has ever been signed if the appropriate criteria have been met.

-As such, you must present evidence that:
+As such, in order to be considered common law married, you must present evidence that:

 - Both parties are over the age of 18